 Those who perceive that their lives are controlled by external factors are high on external Locus Of Control.

 Those who perceive that they have control over their own lives are said to be high on Internal locus of control.

 Psychological flexibility and adaptability

-These are resiliency skills and forms of emotional intelligence.
+Adaptability is a form of resiliency skill and of emotional intelligence.